Renting a car has turned out to be one of the most convenient methods for traveling purposes.

 Besides, tourists should prefer a credit card which is inclusive of rental car insurance.

 This, in turn, saves a lot of unnecessary expenses.
 It is advisable to prefer cars with a manual transmission, as it costs fairly lesser in Europe in comparison to Automatic transmission.

-It is important to inquire about the final rental amount to be paid inclusive of taxes in case of advance booking.
-Customers may also ask for a written confirmation of the final rent that is to be paid from the agency or the rental company.
+It is important to inquire about the final rental amount to be paid inclusive of taxes in case of booking.
+Customers may also ask for a written confirmation of the final rent that is to be paid by the agency or the rental company.

 Please share your thoughts by leaving a quick comment below.